Day Nine: Lo Que La Restauración Hace Posible

 Photo Credit: Amy Tucker, 2026

-Different in a way that makes me realize how long I have been living in that other place.
+Different in a way that makes me realise how long I have been living in that other place.
 The one where everything costs.
 Where even simple things, getting out of bed, making coffee, being present in my own life, require negotiation and force and that particular grinding willpower that is really just exhausted determination wearing a productivity costume.

 Things just… happened.
 Todo fluyó.
 Thoughts connected.
 Words came.
 My body moved through space without requiring constant management.
 Natural.
 Like breathing.
-Like the way I imagine other people—rested people—move through their days without even noticing how easy it is.
+Like the way I imagine other people, rested people, move through their days without even noticing how easy it is.

 Three hours